bowornpol/NUIM-pipeline/README.md

 | ko00030       | M_acetate     | 0.55            | Pathway-Metabolite  |
 | ...           | ...           | ...             | ...                 |

 Each row represents a connection between two features (`Feature1`, `Feature2`).
-The `Edge_Score` quantifies the strength or value of this connection, and `Edge_Type` indicates the original network layer it came from.
+- `Edge_Score`: Quantifies the strength or value of this connection between `Feature1` and `Feature2`.
+- `Edge_Type`: Indicates the original network layer from which the connection originated.

 ## Module 3: Network Analysis